 George Michehl, International Association of Fire Chiefs (Great Lakes Division), IL

-Kelly Nicolello, National Association of State Fire Marshals, AK
+Kelly Nicolello, National Association of State Fire Marshals, TX

 Marc Sampson, International Association of Fire Chiefs (Missouri Valley Division), CO